VamsiKrishnaCommits/iiitg/readme.txt

 Admin has all the privileges , admin can upload bank records , mess dues etc.
 Staff has restricted priviliges.
 Student has a tab to register.

+Admin can add accounts manually in phpmyadmin , in the authentication table, which is under studentinfo data base.
+Admin can assign the roles with the names
+1)admin
+2)staff
+3)student
+All of them are case sensitive and should be places in the role column of table authentication.

 On logging in everything becomes apparent.

 D) Upload features